Developing Effective Mentoring Programmes

 Analysing the impact of a mentoring programme is a key part of the overall process, with ongoing monitoring of progress and experience being essential for guiding the development of the initiative.

-Linking to the operations elements, we help to establish systems for regular check-ins, as well as encouraging feedback from all participants.
+Linking to the operations elements, we help to establish systems for these regular check-ins, as well as encouraging feedback from all participants.
 This allows organisers to closely monitor the progress of mentorships, making sure that all involved are in fact benefitting from the arrangement and wish to continue.
 Moreover, gathering this data and tracking responses over the course of the programme is vital for analysing the outcomes against the stated goal of the programme, and informing projections for model scaling.